Use the following as a guide to help you organize the day for a stewardship work session.

 - Show the group the area where you will be working and give a short introduction on the site conditions, plants, animals to watch for, and the main tasks you will be completing that day.

-- Give a short talk on safety using the Safety Checklist as a guide.
+- Give a short talk on safety using the safety guides and checklists.
+We recommend printing these materials (see Safety).

 - Explain what you will be doing that day, provide training, and give a demonstration to the group.